Major depressive disorder: Epidemiology

 People are most likely to develop their first depressive episode between the ages of 30 and 40, and there is a second, smaller peak of incidence between ages 50 and 60.
-The risk of major depression is increased with neurological conditions such as stroke, Parkinson's disease, or multiple sclerosis, and during the first year after childbirth.
+The risk of major depression is increased with neurological conditions such as stroke, Parkinson's disease, or multiple sclerosis, and during the first year after childbirth (postpartum depression).
 It is also more common after cardiovascular illnesses, and is related more to those with a poor cardiac disease outcome than to a better one.
-Depressive disorders are more common in urban populations than in rural ones and the prevalence is increased in groups with poorer socioeconomic factors, e.g., homelessness.
+Depressive disorders are more common in urban populations than in rural ones and the prevalence is increased in groups with poorer socioeconomic factors, such as homelessness.
 Depression is common among those over 65 years of age and increases in frequency beyond this age.
 The risk of depression increases in relation to the frailty of the individual.
 Depression is one of the most important factors which negatively impact quality of life in adults, as well as the elderly.
 Both symptoms and treatment among the elderly differ from those of the rest of the population.

 Major depression was the leading cause of disease burden in North America and other high-income countries, and the fourth-leading cause worldwide as of 2006.
-In the year 2030, it is predicted to be the second-leading cause of disease burden worldwide after HIV, according to the WHO.
+In the year 2030, it is predicted to be the second-leading cause of disease burden worldwide after HIV/AIDS, according to the WHO.
 Delay or failure in seeking treatment after relapse and the failure of health professionals to provide treatment are two barriers to reducing disability.